b2ns/simpleX/README.md

 '-' or 'b'                   go back
 'r'                          refresh screen
-'.'                          repeate last action
+'.'                          repeate last action '.number'   .1 .2 .3         repeate a certain action
 '~' or 'home'                go home
 '/' or 'root'                go root
 'm' or 'mark'                mark a directory